 A copyright symbol informs others that copyright exists in your work.
 It also indicates that those who use (or want to use) your intellectual property should obtain permission from you.
 This article provides a greater understanding of the purpose and benefits of using the international copyright symbol.

 Why You Should Use the International Copyright Symbol

 Some people believe that if a work doesn’t bear a copyright symbol, then that work isn’t protected by copyright law.
 This isn’t true.
 In most circumstances, the use of the copyright symbol isn’t mandatory.

-However, the symbol © is used universally to identify a copyright-protected work and to indicate its copyright owner.
-The symbol isn’t required in the leading copyright convention, the Berne Copyright Treaty (to which 175 countries belong, including the U.S. and Canada), but remains a requirement in another copyright convention, the Universal Copyright Convention.
+However, the symbol © is used universally to identify a work protected by copyright and to indicate its copyright owner.
+The symbol isn’t required in the leading copyright convention, the Berne Copyright Treaty (to which 176 countries belong, including the U.S. and Canada).
+It remains a requirement in another copyright convention, the Universal Copyright Convention.